JonesH/markdown-cv/index.md

 - Implemented highly available language detection system using Redis.
 - Created ETL pipeline for language enrichment of review texts using MongoDB.
 - Maintained legacy software in Python 2 and PHP.
-- Configured and deployed Elasticsearch to store and index review texts, ensuring efficient search and retrieval capabilities.
+- Configured and deployed Elasticsearch for efficient search and retrieval of review texts.

 `2019`
 __Freelancer @ coding.ms__, Münster